Historical Apoplexy · State Legislative Adaptations · Indiana

 Agriculture, or designee;

-(d) The Director of the Indiana Family and Social
+(b) The Director of the Indiana Family and Social

 Services Administration, or designee;

-(e) Three (3) members appointed by the Governor, with
+(c) Three (3) members appointed by the Governor, with

-expertise in food distribution, public health, and
+expertise in food distribution, supply chain logistics,

-(f) Two (2) members appointed by the Speaker of the
+(d) Two (2) members appointed by the Speaker of the

 House of Representatives;

-(g) Two (2) members appointed by the President Pro
+(e) Two (2) members appointed by the President Pro

 Tempore of the Senate.